zorowangtt/phdthesis/source/15_chapter7_conclusions.md

 Then, the current methods, theories, and techniques used to investigate the energy and heat transfer in proteins was summarized and introduced, along with important conclusions regarding the energy transfer properties of short peptides and proteins.

 <!-- summarize the methods -->
-In @sec:cha2, staring from the Geen-Kubo transport theory, the atomic expression of heat current and energy flow that is applicable to all density and situation materials under equilibrium state was derived.
+In @sec:cha2, staring from the Green-Kubo transport theory, the atomic expression of heat current and energy flow that is applicable to all density and situation materials under equilibrium state was derived.
 Then, to get a better understanding of the nature of transport properties in proteins, a linear-homopolymer-like model was introduced to divide the proteins into small pieces by residues.
-The local thermal transport properties at residue level was considered and calculated by the time-integrated autocorrelation functions (ACFs) of the partial heat currents.
+The local thermal transport properties at residue level was considered and calculated by the time-integrated ACFs of the partial heat currents.
 The interactions between two neighboring residues results in the independent movement and behavior between each other.
 Cross-correlation correction was introduced and employed to correct the overestimated contributions from partial heat currents to the total heat current for the entire protein.
 Two new concepts, _inter-residue thermal conductivity_ and _inter-residue energy conductivity_, that can represent the amount of heat and energy transferred per unit time at steady-state.